NHSDigital/immunisation-fhir-api/README.specification.md

 ### Testing the sandbox

-The sandbox can be tested locally with `make run`.
+The sandbox can be tested locally by changing to the `/sandbox` folder in a terminal and running `make run`.
 This will spin up a mock Prism web server at http://0.0.0.0:9000/.

 From a separate terminal, test each endpoint as follows: